soltz/summer-2017/jetscape-bayesian/src/cpp/README.md

 - Must link explicitly against HepMC, Pythia8, and fastjet
 - JSON and Boost should be in `/usr/local/Cellar/` (link against these if this isn't in your default search directory)
 - Must set `std=c++11`
 - Must compile .cpp file used
+- Compilation is now handled by a Makefile (RAS 2017-nov-02)

 # To-do